thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 ## robots.txt product token {#signature-agent-parameter-robotstxt-token}

-Product token to be used for robots.txt directives per {{Section 2.2.1 of ROBOTSTXT}}.
+The `rfc9309-product-token` parameter specifies the product token used for `robots.txt` directives per {{Section 2.2.1 of ROBOTSTXT}}.

 Example